UgoHarry/localWeather/README.md

 ------------------

 Hey!
 Welcome and thank you for having a look at Your Local Weather app, a simple web application that provides current and forecasted weather for your location.
 The application is built on **Nodejs** and **Express js** web framework, using a number of tools and libraries detailed in the following section.
+This application can also be previewed at this [Codepen](https://codepen.io/UgoHarry/full/rLRXKW).

 ----------